-- Badass Damsel: Nearly all of the girls that Shannon writes get captured or in trouble, and all of them keep their heads and end up rescuing themselves.
-Except for Saren, as seen below.
+- Damsel out of Distress: Nearly all of the girls that Shannon writes get captured or in trouble, and all of them keep their heads and end up rescuing themselves.

-- Earn Your Happy Ending: Some of the books' endings are made of heartwarming, but only after the protagonists are made to suffer pretty much the worst lives ever.
+- Earn Your Happy Ending: Some of the books' endings are happy only after the protagonists are made to suffer the worst lives ever.

 - Family-Unfriendly Death: (Thousand) have their grisly ends depicted in the books.